-Definition: What is meant by a hydraulic connection
+Definition: What is meant by a hydraulic connection?

 A hydraulic connection is the technical link through which hydraulic fluid under pressure is exchanged between components.
 This includes connections on the power pack, on valve blocks, on hose lines, and on the tool itself.
 The term covers both quick couplings (for recurring coupling and uncoupling) as well as fittings and threaded ports including sealing system, seal carrier, and mechanical locking.
 The aim is a leak-tight, pressure-resistant, and flow-optimized connection that reliably transmits the required pressure rating and the necessary flow rate.
+In addition, the complete coupling interface includes dust caps, coding elements, and the defined mating halves, which together ensure interchangeability and safe handling under site conditions.

 Types of hydraulic connections and typical interfaces

 In mobile hydraulics, two basic forms dominate: detachable quick couplings and permanently mounted fittings.
 Depending on the application area and the tool, geometry, sealing concept, and handling differ.
+The key selection criteria are always the same: pressure capability, flow capacity, contamination control, and serviceability.

 Quick couplings